NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 Alternative options for replacing `ConcurrentWrites = true`:
 - Use the new nuget-package [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile) where AtomicFileTarget uses atomic file-appends and supports Windows / Linux with NET8.
 - Change to use `KeepFileOpen = false` where file is opened / closed when writing LogEvents.
-Recommended to use `<targets async="true">`.
+To avoid performance issues, then consider to also use `<targets async="true">`.

 Alternative options for replacing `EnableArchiveFileCompression = true`:
 - Activate NTFS compression for the logging-folder.